MaxSvargal/react-router-redux-bind/README.md

 ## Tutorial
-A simple example connecting to redux
+A simple example of connecting to redux

 ```javascript
 import React from 'react'